-Owning a boat is a lifelong dream for some, but the upfront cost of purchasing one can put this dream out of many people’s reach.
-If you’re looking at purchasing a boat but do not have the immediate funds, you might want to consider a boat loan.
+Owning a boat is a lifelong dream for many Kiwis, but the upfront cost of purchasing a boat can make it difficult to turn the dream into a reality.
+If you’re looking at buying a boat but don’t have the immediate funds, a boat loan is an option.

-A boat loan can help you buy a boat while you pay it back over time, but while this may seem like a viable option you need to consider whether you can afford it.
-To work out the true costs of a boat loan and whether these will be manageable within your budget, use a boat loan calculator.
+A boat loan can help you buy a boat and allow you to pay it back over time.
+But while this may seem like a viable option you need to consider whether you can afford it.
+To work out the true costs of a boat loan and whether these will be manageable within your budget, use our boat loan calculator.

 Once you have found a loan that you want to use for your calculations, simply enter the details of that loan in the relevant fields on the calculator.

-- Purchase rate (p.a.).
+- Interest rate (p.a.).
 This is the rate of interest you are charged per year for the loan.
-This rate may be fixed or variable, but if it is a variable rate keep in mind that if the rate fluctuates your repayments will be affected.

 - Loan term.
 The length of time you are able to borrow the money for will differ between lenders, but it will generally be for a period of between one and seven years.

 - Repayment frequency.
-Lenders will usually allow you to select your own repayment frequency so you can match it with the frequency at which you get paid.
-This will normally be a choice between weekly, fortnightly or monthly repayments.
+Lenders usually allow you to select your own repayment frequency so you can match it with the frequency at which you get paid.
+This is normally a choice between weekly, fortnightly or monthly repayments.